-The low-down: Grab a cup of gourmet pudding at this adorable take-out window in Gastown.
-With flavours like green tea, crème brûlée and black sesame, you’re sure to find something you’ll like.
-It’s just too bad they’re the only vegan custard pudding store in Canada.
+The low-down: Grab a cup of gourmet pudding at this adorable takeout window in Gastown.
+With flavours like green tea, crème brûlée and black sesame, you’re sure to find something you like.
+It’s just too bad this is the only vegan custard pudding shop in Canada.

 Prices: $3.85 to $4.75 each

-What to order: Dip your spoon into the matcha green tea pudding ($4.75) with a roasted black sesame sauce—it’s basically an adult version of the pudding you had in your childhood lunch box
+What to order: Dip your spoon into the matcha green tea pudding ($4.75) with roasted black sesame sauce—it’s basically an adult version of the pudding you had in your childhood lunch box.